 5. Keep your bot’s responses short and to the point

 Keeping a conversation moving forward is very important.
 Bombarding a customer with a lot of options, or lots of text to read can confuse them and make it harder for them to respond.
 When designing the experience, keep messages succinct; send a maximum of three short messages at a time.
 And keep options to questions or cards in a carousel to less than four.
 You can of course use A/B testing if you want.

 Many companies have rich FAQ sections and self-help libraries.
 When you’re looking to design the Conversational User Experience, leverage existing content as much as possible.
 This could be used to initially train a chatbot.
 Many companies also integrate into their knowledge base as a safety net.
 If a bot hasn’t been trained on a specific question or is not highly confident in the intent classification of a customer’s message, a bot can pull relevant articles from a knowledge base.
 This could result in even higher deflection from human agents.

 7. Train for inappropriate, illegal and sensitive topics

 If a user starts talking inappropriately, threatening to harm themselves or others, chatbots should end the conversation immediately.
 Likewise, if a customer starts discussing illegal topics, the conversation should be halted.
 Trolls are an unfortunate reality of our digital world.
 Training bots to handle inappropriate and illegal conversations protects your brand from inadvertently engaging with bad actors or creating deeper problems for your organization.

-Chatbot adoption is rising: 77% of executives have already implemented chatbots and 60% plan to implement conversational bots for after-sales and customer service.
-How you design the conversational user experience influences the success of your chatbot.
+Chatbot adoption is rising: 77% of executives have already implemented chatbots and 60% plan to implement conversational AI bots for after-sales and customer service.
+How you design the conversational user experience influences the success of your AI chatbot.
 Every channel requires a different approach to deliver high CSAT.
 If you follow the above seven tips, you’ll be providing the best possible user experience.